Simona Halep: Playing style

 Halep has described herself as an aggressive baseliner.
 Her tennis idol and former world No. 1 Justine Henin has said, " [Halep] has an intelligent game.
 There is a little something that reminds me of myself... it is offensive and aggressive."
-Halep also has excellent defensive skills and great court coverage.
-Around the time of her breakthrough in 2013, she transitioned from being a grinder who primarily scrambles to get a lot of balls back in play to someone who plays more aggressively.
+Halep also had excellent defensive skills and great court coverage.
+Around the time of her breakthrough in 2013, she transitioned from being a grinder who primarily scrambled to get a lot of balls back in play to someone who played more aggressively.
 Journalist Louisa Thomas has compared her improved style of play to that of Novak Djokovic as someone who can hit strong but simple winners from defensive positions where opponents would expect a less aggressive shot.
-She can hit winners both cross-court and down-the-line.
-During points, Halep strives to disrupt her opponent's rhythm.
-She uses her speed and anticipation to set up powerful shots rather than just extend points.
+She could hit winners both cross-court and down-the-line.
+During points, Halep strived to disrupt her opponent's rhythm.
+She used her speed and anticipation to set up powerful shots rather than just extend points.
 Her fluidity and balance have been credited as the basis for this style of play that is both aggressive and defensive.

-Halep's favourite surface is clay.
+Halep's favourite surface was clay.
 She was described as "no one's idea of a grass-court player [before Wimbledon]" after winning the title there in 2019.
 Halep has had success on all surfaces, winning 10 hard court titles in 18 finals, 7 clay court titles in 16 finals, and both of her grass court finals.
-Although she prefers clay, Halep has a record of just 3–7 in finals at Premier 5, Premier Mandatory, and Grand Slam events on this surface.
-She has fared better in high-level finals on hard courts, compiling a record of 5–7 across those three tournament tiers and the WTA Finals.
-She has won a Grand Slam title on clay and grass courts but not hard courts, coming closest with her runner-up finish at the 2018 Australian Open.
+Although she preferred clay, Halep had a record of just 3–7 in finals at Premier 5, Premier Mandatory, and Grand Slam events on this surface.
+She fared better in high-level finals on hard courts, compiling a record of 5–7 across those three tournament tiers and the WTA Finals.
+She won a Grand Slam title on clay and grass courts but not hard courts, coming closest with her runner-up finish at the 2018 Australian Open.